Wazir Khan (Sirhind)

 Mirza Askari (c.
-1635 – 12 May 1710), better known by his title Wazir Khan, was an minor noblemen of Indo-Persian descent in the Mughal Empire, primarily active in the Sirhind regions, He served as a military commander (faujdar), tax collector (dewan), and deputy-governor in the Sirhind region under the Delhi Subah.
+1635 – 12 May 1710), better known by his title Wazir Khan, was an Indian nobleman of Persian descent in the Mughal Empire, primarily active in the Punjab.
+He served as a military commander (faujdar), tax collector (dewan), and deputy governor in the Sirhind region of the Delhi Subah.
 He was a mansabdar of 5,000 zat (infantry) and 4,000 swars (cavalry).

 Wazir Khan administered territory that lay between the Sutlej and Yamuna rivers as the regional deputy governor under such Delhi governors as Munim Khan II and Ghazi ud-Din Khan Feroze Jung I. He is best known for his conflicts with the Sikhs.

+Wazir Khan was defeated and killed by the Sikh Khalsa forces under Banda Singh Bahadur on May 12, 1710 during the battle of Chappar Chiri.

 Biography

 Background

 Mirza Askari was born around 1635 CE. his father was Mirza Zahir Khan, Mirza Askari was the descendant of Wazir Khan Akbar Shahi of Persian descent who originally from Iran, who was the served as Courtrian to the third Mughal Emperor Akbar.